cherab19/employee-managment/README.md

-Welcome to this employee management website!
+Welcome to  employee management website!
 This project showcases certain features necessary for the employee management system.

 ## Features
 - Responsive design